Get connected – volunteer organizations

-The South Health Campus has many exciting positions that will contribute to the opening of the hospital.
-Volunteers extend and enhance the quality of care and service provided by our staff.
-As this is a brand new site, volunteers will have the unique opportunity to shape new volunteer programs.
+The South Health Campus has many exciting positions that contribute to the well being of our patients and enhance the quality of care and service provided by our staff.
+As this is a fairly new site, volunteers have the opportunity to be part of some exciting volunteer programs.
 All volunteers are asked to make a minimum commitment to the hospital for one year, coming in once a week for a set shift.
 Shifts are typically three to four hours in length.
 The screening process includes an interview, police security check and reference checks.

 Alberta Seventh Step Society

 Weekly meetings are held in community and federal institutions to provide a forum for free and open discussions of problems addressed to support individuals in becoming non-offending members of society.
 Volunteers will assist individuals who have been disconnected from family, friends and community, and will have the opportunity to model a healthy lifestyle and assist in the change process.
 Volunteers will be required for a minimum one year commitment to the program.
 They are also required to pass a security clearance and there will be some traveling involved.